 Whistling wind

-Whistling wind is a more intense version of a gentle breeze, with a characteristic high-frequency component (1-4 kHz) produced when airflow passes through narrow gaps — cracks in windows, gaps between branches, power lines.
-Psychologically this is one of the most ambivalent sounds in the library: at the evolutionary level it signals an oncoming storm, but inside a protected interior it becomes a powerful amplifier of safety.
+Whistling wind is a more intense version of a gentle breeze, with a characteristic high-frequency component (1 to 4 kHz) produced when airflow passes through narrow gaps: cracks in windows, gaps between branches, power lines.
+Psychologically it's one of the most ambivalent sounds in the library.
+At the evolutionary level it signals an oncoming storm, but inside a protected interior it becomes a powerful amplifier of safety.

-Pairs well with cozy fireplace (the classic "house in a storm"), rolling thunder, winter wind (effect amplification).
-Don't combine with singing birds or peaceful forest — conflict between "danger" and "safety" semantics.
+Pairs well with a cosy fireplace (the classic house-in-a-storm), rolling thunder or winter wind (for amplification).
+Don't combine it with singing birds or peaceful forest; the danger and safety semantics conflict.

 Included in Mixes